-"Social media is an important marketing channel for us… we are masters of Twitter, Facebook and Linkedin.
+"Social media is an important marketing channel for us.
+We are masters of Twitter, Facebook and Linkedin.
 It's a fantastic way to remain relevant, grow, stay top of mind and collect followers who share our passion for family-run enterprises and all that this involves.
 We run two closed Linkedin Groups, both with a family business connection.

-"But face to face networking is vital for meeting new people and maintaining established contacts.
+"Face-to-face networking is vital for meeting new people and maintaining established contacts.
 There are so many networking events, it's important to be selective.
 Those I've been to have varied in size and have been run by a range of organisations and professional bodies.
 Colleagues have recommended many of the events I've attended.